NASA-Planetary-Science/sbpy/docs/install.rst

     $ pip install sbpy[all]

-`oorb` and `pyradex` are left for the user to install manually.
+`pyradex` and the ephemeris data for `oorb` are left for the user to install manually.

-The latest development version of `sbpy` can be easily installed using:
+The latest development version of `sbpy` can be installed using:

 .. code-block:: bash